Important: If you supply products for sale on Amazon, you must comply with all

 Restricted use pesticides, which are not to be available for purchase or use by the

-Products not registered with the EPA that make
+Products not registered with the EPA and all

-a pesticide claim, unless subject to one of the limited exclusions below
+subject to specific state registration requirements, unless subject to one of the limited

 Pesticide products that contain false or misleading claims or are otherwise misbranded